Here are the different types of flowers with names that begin with the letter C. With an emphasis on common and easy to grow varieties.

 Columbine

-They are perennial plants that are found in meadows, woodlands, and at higher altitudes throughout the Northern Hemisphere, known for the spurred petals of their flowers.
+Columbines are perennial plants known for their purple flowers and spurred petals.
 Many columbines have gray-blue or blue-green foliage

 Coneflower